MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-create-runas-account.md

 You can set up and upgrade Operations Manager databases with an existing SQL Always-On setup without any need for post configuration changes.

-In addition to the existing operations, Operations Manager 2022 supports *Read-only Administrator* and *Delegated Administrator* roles.
+In addition to the existing operations, Operations Manager 2022 supports *Read-only Administrator* and *Delegated administrator* roles.
 The operations for these roles are detailed in the sections below.

 ::: moniker-end